Making-with-Code/making-with-code/site/content/courses/cs9/unit00/_index.md

 ---
 title: "Unit 00: Drawing"
-bookCollapseSection: false
-draft: true
-type: unit
-slug: unit00_drawing
-draft: true
+bookCollapseSection: true
+weight: 20
 ---

 #### Labs
 Each cycle will contain 3 labs with core content designed to last 80 minutes and extension